mishelashala/zettelkasten/sources/Red Famine. Stalin's War on Ukraine.md

 - Sysyn, Frank.
 ‘The Ukrainian Famine of 1932–33.
 The Role of the Ukrainian Diaspora in Research and Public Discussion’, [[Studies in Comparative Genocide]], eds.
 Levon Chorbajian and George Shirinian.
 New York: St. Martin’s Press, 1999.

-——.
+- Sysyn, Frank.
 ‘Thirty Years of Research on the Holodomor.
 A Balance Sheet’, [[Contextualizing the Holodomor.
 The Impact of Thirty Years of Ukrainian Famine Studies]], eds.
 Frank Sysyn and Andrij Makuch.
 Toronto: Canadian Institute of Ukrainian Studies, 2015.

 - Taylor, Sally J. [[Stalin’s Apologist.
 Walter Duranty, the New York Times’s Man in Moscow]].
 New York: Oxford University Press, 1990.